AutoShiftOps/autoshiftops.github.io/_posts/2025-10-26-onprem-hadoop-to-aws-emr-migration.md

 ---
 layout: post
-title: '🚀 On-prem Hadoop to AWS EMR migration strategies'
+title: '🚀 On-prem Hadoop to AWS EMR Migration Strategies'
 date: 2025-10-26
-categories: [DevOps, Hadoop, EMR]
+categories: [DevOps, Hadoop]
-tags: [automation, migration, AWS]
+tags: [automation, migration, AWS, EMR]
-description: "How to perform on-prem Hadoop to EMR migration?"
+description: "A comprehensive guide to migrating on-premises Hadoop clusters to Amazon EMR - covering planning, execution, and validation phases."
+# image: /assets/images/posts/hadoop-emr-migration.jpg
 ---

 When migrating from an on-premises Hadoop cluster to Amazon EMR on EC2, it is crucial to ask the right questions to ensure a smooth transition.
-Here are some critical questions to consider:
+Here's a comprehensive checklist of critical considerations:

 ## 1. Current On-Premises Setup

-- What is the current Hadoop distribution (Cloudera, Hortonworks, Apache Hadoop, etc.) and version?
+* **Distribution**: What is the current Hadoop distribution (Cloudera, Hortonworks, Apache Hadoop) and version?
+* **Infrastructure**:

-- How many nodes are in the on-prem cluster, and what are their configurations (CPU, RAM, Storage)?
+  - Number of nodes in the cluster
+  - Node configurations (CPU, RAM, Storage)

-- What services (HDFS, YARN, Hive, HBase, Spark, etc.) are currently in use?
+* **Services**: Which components are in use?
+(HDFS, YARN, Hive, HBase, Spark)

-- Are there any custom configurations or optimizations in the on-prem setup?
+* **Customizations**: Any custom configurations or optimizations?

 ## 2. Data Migration